-Figure \ref{fig:inartraj} provides some trajectories of $T=100$ points each, simulated from a GLK-INAR(1) with innovation distributions given by the solid lines in the bottom plots of Fig. \ref{fig:pmf}, that are $\mathcal{GLK}(3.86,0, 0.60, 0.70)$ (overdispersion) and $\mathcal{GLK}(25.00,0.00, 0.70,0.42)$ (underdispersion).
-The trajectories correspond to two parameter settings we find the empirical application to climate change discussed in Section \ref{sec:climate}, that are: (i) high persistence setting ($\alpha=0.7$, left); (ii) low persistence setting ($\alpha=0.3$, right).
-In all plots, the empirical mean of the observations is reported (dashed line) as a reference to illustrate the different level of persistence in the trajectories.
+Figure \ref{fig:inartraj} provides some trajectories of $T=100$ points each, simulated from a GLK--INAR(1) with innovation distributions given by the solid lines in the bottom plots of Fig. \ref{fig:pmf}, that are $\mathcal{GLK}(3.86$, $0$, $0.60$, $0.70)$ (overdispersion) and $\mathcal{GLK}(25.00$, $0.00$, $0.70$, $0.42)$ (underdispersion).
+The trajectories correspond to the two parameter settings we find the empirical application to climate change discussed in Section \ref{sec:climate}, that are: (i) high persistence setting ($\alpha=0.7$, left); (ii) low persistence setting ($\alpha=0.3$, right).
+In all plots, the empirical mean of the observations is reported (dashed line) as a reference to illustrate the different levels of persistence in the trajectories.

-Thanks to the general parametric family assumed, by setting $b=0$, $c=\beta=\theta_1$ and $a=\theta_2$, our GLK-INAR(1) nests the INARKF(1) of \cite{KimLee2017} as special case.
-The GLK-INAR(1) naturally nests the Poisson INAR(1) of \cite{AlOAlz1987}, the Negative Binomial INAR(1) of \cite{AlOAly1992}, and the Generalized Poisson INAR(1) of \cite{AlzAlO1993}.
+Thanks to the general parametric family assumed, by setting $b=0$, $c=\beta=\theta_1$ and $a=\theta_2$, our GLK--INAR(1) nests the INARKF(1) of \cite{KimLee2017} as special case.
+The GLK--INAR(1) naturally nests the Poisson INAR(1) of \cite{AlOAlz1987}, the Negative Binomial INAR(1) of \cite{AlOAly1992} (NBINAR(1)), and the Generalized Poisson INAR(1) of \cite{AlzAlO1993}.